dsego/ssr-playground/README.md

 #### Schema & native HTML validation

 **Yup** is a great library for schema validation.
 It provides an easy way to generate native HTML5 input validation attributes from the type schema via `schema.describe()`.
-We can use the same schema object to validate HTTP requests and have real-time form validation.
+We can use the very same schema object to both validate HTTP requests and have real-time form validation.

 ```js
 Yup.object({